 Children over the age of four years can get some good out of a simple explanation.
 If you think your child might have some understanding of the meaning of the word, you can ask him what he thinks the word means.
-Then use general terms to explain why it’s not appropriate.
-For example, you could say, ‘That is a word for private body parts, and it’s not nice to use’.
+Then use general terms to explain why it’s not OK.
+For example, you could say, ‘That’s a word for private body parts, and it’s not nice to use’.

 What to do about swearing: longer term

-- Discuss your family rules about acceptable language with your child.
+If your family has rules about swearing, it’ll be easier to point out when your child is using unacceptable language.
 For example, you might say, ‘Please use a nicer word’, or ‘We don’t use words like that’.

-- If you find it difficult to stop swearing yourself, try to find alternative words to use or another way to deal with the situation.
-Adults often swear when they’re frustrated or angry.
-Instead of swearing, try to say something like, ‘I feel really frustrated or angry’.
-This way you are modelling better ways of expressing feelings.
+- Think of other words to use if you find it hard to stop swearing, and other ways to handle difficult situations.
+For example, instead of swearing, you could say something like, ‘I feel really frustrated or angry’.
+This way you’re modelling better ways of expressing feelings.

 Praise your child when you notice her dealing appropriately with anger or frustration.
 For example, if your child tells you that a playmate was using swear words to tease her, praise your child for walking away from the situation and not using those words herself.

 Preschoolers (and some toddlers) can be intrigued by private body parts and bodily functions.
-They might start to use words such as ‘bum head’, ‘poo face’ and ‘farty’.
-Although some of these words might be unacceptable in your house, this is a phase that most children go through.
-They’re just testing out the words and your reactions.
-Ignoring the words or letting your child know that they can’t be used will help curb this behaviour.
+They might start to use words like ‘bum head’, ‘poo face’ and ‘farty’.
+Although some of these words might not be OK in your home, it’s probably just a phase.
+Ignoring the words or explaining that they can’t be used will help.

 Tackling swearing by dealing with the cause